hummingbird-project/hummingbird/SECURITY.md

 ## Reporting a Vulnerability

 If you believe you have found a security vulnerability in Hummingbird or any of its related repositories please do not post this in a public forum, do not create a GitHub Issue.
-Instead you should email [admin@opticalaberration.com](mailto:admin@opticalaberration.com) with details of the issue.
+Instead you should submit a security advisory via [GitHub](https://github.com/hummingbird-project/hummingbird/security/advisories/new) with details of the issue.

 #### What happens next?